kchmck/vim-coffee-script/readme.md

         vim-coffee-script/

 That's it.
 Pathogen should handle the rest.
-Opening a file with a `.coffee` extension or a `Cakefile` will load everything CoffeeScript.
+Opening a file with a `.coffee` extension or a `Cakefile` will load everything.

 ### Updating